Upper GI series facts

 What is an upper gastrointestinal (GI) series?

 An upper gastrointestinal (GI) series (barium swallow), is a radiological test that is used to visualize the structures of the upper digestive system - the esophagus, stomach and duodenum.
-(If visualization of the remaining parts of the small intestine is necessary, a small bowel series can be added to the test.)
-These structures are observed during the examination, and the images are also are saved for further review on X-ray film or as digital images.
+(If visualization of the remaining parts of the small intestine is necessary, a small bowel follow through can be added to the test.)
+These structures are observed during the examination, and the images are also saved for further review on X-ray film or as digital images.
 An upper GI series can reveal conditions such as ulcers, tumors, hiatal hernias, scarring, blockages, and abnormalities of the muscular wall of the gastrointestinal tissues.

 What are the risks of an upper GI series?